 As a pedestrian, what should I do to stay safe?
 Turn off the music!
 Get off the phone!
 It is important to be able to hear what is going on around you.
 If you are at a crosswalk with lights and instructions, be sure to cross when the lights instruct you to walk – but ALWAYS look both ways before crossing.

 Why call us?
-At Buchanan & Buchanan, we immediately review your claim with you for free by telephone or in person, and if we undertake the claim we will help you obtain the reimbursements you are entitled to for harms and losses sustained.
+At Buchanan Firm, we immediately review your claim with you for free by telephone or in-person, and if we undertake the claim we will help you obtain the reimbursements you are entitled to for harms and losses sustained.
 We are experienced and skilled at prosecuting claims of injured pedestrians against negligent motorists and successfully negotiating fair settlements with insurance companies.
 And, we successfully try these cases for injured pedestrians when insurance companies refuse to follow the law or do what is right.
 See our recent successful result in a pedestrian-vehicle accident.